fredrikberzins/arduino_bluetooth_controller/README.md

 # arduino_drone
-Program to run on 2 arduinos to control and fly a drone
+Program a arduino into a Flight controller with the help of a PWM reciver binded to a transmitter.

+The FC is not ment for autolevel fligt.